Reviewer's Playbook for Agent-Authored Pull Requests¶

 - Workflow files the agent edited to make CI pass without acknowledging the change in the PR description

-Steps 3–5 of the inspection order target this surface explicitly: scan for duplicated utilities across the repository, then trace the critical path through unchanged code.
-Diff-only review misses this category entirely (see Diff-Based Review for the inverse perspective).
+Steps 3–5 target this surface explicitly: scan for duplicated utilities across the repository, then trace the critical path through unchanged code.
+Diff-only review misses this category entirely (see Diff-Based Review).

-The single most useful heuristic: demand a test that fails on the pre-change behavior.
+One heuristic does more work than the rest: demand a test that fails on the pre-change behavior.
 "If the agent can't write a test that would have caught the bug it claims to fix, the fix is incomplete or the understanding is wrong" (GitHub Blog).
-The test serves two purposes: it proves the agent understood the actual defect (not just a plausible-sounding one), and it pins the contract for future agent edits to the same area.
+The test proves the agent understood the actual defect, not a plausible-sounding one, and it pins the contract for future edits to the same area.

-When in doubt, run the code path locally before approving.
-Agents fabricate confidently, and the surface markers are weak.
+Run the flagged code path locally before approving.
+Agents fabricate confidently, and the surface markers alone are too weak to trust.

-The review-effort budget shifts in two directions.
-First, automated review handles more of the mechanical first pass — style, type mismatches, error handling, missing edge cases — freeing human attention for the semantic judgment that agents cannot self-check (see Agent-Assisted Code Review).
-Second, the human role narrows to context verification: did the agent understand the codebase, the contract, and the intent — not just produce syntactically valid code.
+Review effort now shifts in two directions.
+Automated review handles more of the mechanical first pass: style, type mismatches, error handling, missing edge cases.
+That frees human attention for the semantic judgment agents cannot self-check (see Agent-Assisted Code Review).
+The human role narrows to context verification: did the agent understand the codebase, the contract, and the intent.

 - Diff touches more than five unrelated files